3rd Eddy Symposium: Stellar Collaborations

 Throughout these afternoon brainstorming sessions, a need for a Solar Climate center became apparent.
 So a hopeful outcome of this symposium will be more discussions in NASA on its possible development.

-In between the plenaries and working groups was an impromptu Jupyter Hub training session by Fernando Perez, University of California Berkeley and Jim Colliander of 2i2c in which scientists were shown how to quickly draw from the data sets available through GitHub to scientists from all over.
+In between the plenaries and working groups was an impromptu Jupyter Hub training session by Fernando Perez, University of California Berkeley, and Jim Colliander, University of British Columbia, in which scientists were shown how to quickly draw from the data sets available through GitHub to scientists from all over.
 This session enabled the scientists to have a world of data accessible to them to compare and contrast for a variety of analyses.

 “I’m delighted to see what Dan and Greg have done in just the span of a couple of days in really moving forward and accelerating their ability to discover [answers] to the kinds of questions that their domain is asking with these tools that are open to everyone” exclaimed Fernando Perez of University of California at Berkeley and co-founder of Jupyter.
 This cooperation and sharing of knowledge enables science to progress more quickly.
 “Here we have a graduate student who was looking at one exoplanet, and then he started using the Jupyter notebook and got access to all the archival data of exoplanets from CalTech and now he can do comparative studies of exoplanets” explained Lika Guhathakurta of NASA Headquarters.
 It speaks to the power of sharing cross disciplinary knowledge to accelerate the speed of discovery.